 Why Many Don’t Go to the Hospital after a Car Accident

-There are many reasons people in car accidents choose not to go to hospital.
+There are many reasons people choose not going to the hospital after a car accident.

 We touched on the first above.
-We lead busy lives, and the last thing many of us need is to go to the hospital for a minor injury only to be told you can treat it with painkillers.
+We lead busy lives, and the last thing many of us need is to go to the hospital for a minor injury only to be told you can treat it with painkillers, rest, and ice.

 Another common reason many don’t go to the ER is pride.
-You might not want to kick up a fuss over nothing, so you soldier on through your injury, even if you are in a bit of pain.
+You might not want to kick up a fuss over nothing — it’s called the emergency room for a reason — so you soldier on through your injury, even if you are in a bit of pain.

 The final — and most common — reason people don’t seek treatment is cost.

-The costs of ambulance rides and medical treatment increase quickly, especially if you need tests, scans, prescription medication, and additional consultations to monitor your progress.
-Those who can’t afford such costs have little choice but to battle through, even if it might be detrimental to their health and wellbeing.
+Those who can’t afford such costs may feel they have little choice but to battle through, even if it might be detrimental to their health and wellbeing.

 Why You Should Go to the Emergency Room after an Accident